 I have split the entries into two pages, this one and Red-Tailed Hawks 2, because it was taking so long to load all the photos.
 Note that there are separate pages for Pale Male and his family, Fred and Ginger (a pair on the west side of Central Park in the 70s and 80s), the Riverside Park hawks, the Grant’s Tomb hawks, the hawks nesting on the Cathedral Church of St. John the Divine, and the Tompkins Square Park hawks.

-While there are videos on this page, I'm trying to consolidate the red-tailed hawk videos into the Hawky New Year video page, which includes videos from 2017 and the winter red-tails of 2018.
+While there are videos on this page, I'm trying to consolidate the red-tailed hawk videos into the Hawky New Year video page, which includes videos from 2017, the winter red-tails of 2018, and red-tailed hawks seen in 2019.
 You can binge watch red-tails!